manisankar29/Melanoma_Prediction_Using_CNN/README.md

 You can either:
 - Modify the code to use your own model path.
-- Request access to the model by contacting the project maintainer via
+- Open an issue on this repository to request access to the model.
 ```

 ## 🐳 Deployment Notes